overlookjs/router-ordered/README.md

 ### Where to use it

-This extension should be on the routes which need to be ordered, not the parent containing them. i.e. on `/photos/new` and `/photos/:id`, not `/photos`.
+This plugin should be on the routes which need to be ordered, not the parent containing them. i.e. on `/photos/new` and `/photos/:id`, not `/photos`.

 ### Defining order